morrownr/7612u/Bridged_Wireless_Access_Point-Ubuntu-1.md

 the network to WiFi capable computers and devices in areas where the WiFi signal is weak or otherwise does not meet expectations.

+This guide disables Network Manager and makes use of systemd-networkd so as to provide consistency amoung the various Linux platforms that are supported.

 #### Single Band

 This document outlines a single band setup with a USB3 WiFi adapter for 5g.

 #### Information

-WPA3-SAE will not work if a Realtek chipset based USB WiFi adapter is used.
+WPA3-SAE will not work if a Realtek 88xx chipset based USB WiFi adapter is used.

+WPA3-SAE will work if a Mediatek 761x chipset based USB WiFI adapter is used.

 -----

-2021-05-07
+2021-05-10

 #### Tested Setup